hyperledger/fabric/docs/source/developapps/analysis.md

 [ledger](../ledger/ledger.html) -- a world state, that contains the current value of all objects, and a blockchain that records the history of all transactions that resulted in the current world state.

+The required sign-offs on transactions are enforced through rules, which are evaluated before appending a transaction to the ledger.
+Only if the required signatures are present, Fabric will accept a transaction as valid.

 You're now in a great place translate these ideas into a smart contract.
 Don't worry if your programming is a little rusty, we'll provide tips and pointers to